Rediscovering Tollgate House: Memories of a Bristol Landmark

 A Daily Ascent to the Eighth Floor

+From memory Tollgate House had 15 floors with a canteen, small shop and if memory recalls a bar!
+On the “16th floor”.
 My journey with Tollgate House began in the early 90s when I started working on the eighth floor.
-Those elevator rides were a daily ritual—ascending past floors bustling with activity, each level with its own story, until I reached our office which felt like a little world of its own.
-The view from the windows was nothing short of spectacular, offering a panoramic vista of Bristol that never failed to impress visitors.
+Those elevator rides were a daily ritual, seeing faces that would always present. smile to you yet you never knew their names.
+Each few floors had a department of their own.
+The Wildlife section was 8 & 9.
+The view from the windows was nothing short of spectacular, offering a panoramic vista of Bristol that never failed to impress.

 The building, with its Brutalist architecture, might not have been the prettiest on the block, but it had character.
-It was a place where you could feel the pulse of the city—where various businesses thrived, and countless professionals crossed paths.
+It was a place where you could feel the pulse of the city—where friendships and even relationships were formed.
+Though in those days there was a strange rule that if you dated someone you could not work in the same office.

 The Heartbeat of Our Office Life

 Tollgate House was more than just a workplace; it was where camaraderie was built.
-Our office was filled with a mix of laughter, the clacking of typewriters (later replaced by the quieter hum of computers), and the ringing of phones that seemed almost incessant.
+Our office was filled with a mix of laughter, the clacking of keyboards, the smell of toast and coffee, and the ringing of phones that seemed almost incessant.
 Coffee breaks and lunch hours were opportunities to exchange stories with colleagues or to simply enjoy the view of the bustling city below.
+Smoking was allowed in some rooms those days but soon stopped.

 As the years passed, changes in technology and shifts in business dynamics transformed our workflow and interactions.
-Yet, the essence of our collective endeavor remained the same—dedicated individuals coming together to achieve common goals.
+Yet, the essence of our collective endeavor remained the same—dedicated individuals coming together to achieve common goals as civil servants.

 Witnessing Changes and Decline

 By the late 90s, however, it was clear that Tollgate House was struggling to keep up with the newer, more modern facilities that were popping up around Bristol.
 The decline was gradual but undeniable.
-Businesses moved out, and fewer visitors came through its doors.
+Departments moved out, and fewer colleages came through its doors.
 The vibrancy that once defined it began to fade, leaving behind a quieter, emptier shell of its former self.
+Eventually most moved to the newer offices in Temple Quay.
+For me I moved to London.

 Finding Photos of an Abandoned Icon